 - Step 2: In a large measuring cup, or medium sized bowl, melt the butter.
 Once the butter is melted, add the milk, eggs and vanilla.
 Whisk well.

 - Step 3: Add the wet ingredients to the dry ingredients.
 Mix until the batter just comes together.
+Allow the batter to rest for 5-10 minutes.

 - Step 4: Warm your favorite frying pan or griddle over medium heat.
 Use ¼ cup measuring cup to pour batter onto the pan.